kgraczyk/machinelearning-lecture/README.md

   Show that if a Hopfield network does not have symmetric connections, then the learning update process may not lead to convergent states.
 Solve the problem by constructing a two-node neural network.

 * __Problem 1.3__ (1pt.)
-  Show that if a Hopfield network trained synchronously may not lead to convergent states.
+  Show that if a Hopfield network is trained synchronously, it may not lead to convergent states.
 Solve the problem by constructing a two-node neural network.

 * __Problem 1.4__ (1pt.)
-  Show that if the initial pattern \(S_i\) has at most half of its bits differing from the pattern \(\xi_j\), the Hebb's rule will still lead the state \(S_i\) to the pattern \(\xi_j\).
+  Show that if the initial pattern $S_i$ has at most half of its bits differing from the pattern $\xi_j$, Hebb's rule will still lead the state $S_i$ to the pattern $xi_j$.

 * __Problem 1.5__ (1pt.)
-  Calculate the first and second moment for the binomial distribution and the variance.
+  Calculate the first and second moments for the binomial distribution and the variance.

 ---